JLC2141/intro_to_cli/README.md

 ```

 The steps achieve this task are:

+> [!NOTE] <br>
+> Step 4 is the actual command we want to run. <br>
+> But this stepwise progression is to show you how we set up this command with tips we learned about path navigation.

 1) Start with the copy command and then use relative paths to specify the directory containing the files of interest:

 ```